amowry/warbl/README.md

-•	Now, use a toothpick to double-click the WARBL reset button.
+*	Now, use a toothpick to double-click the WARBL reset button.
 The LED should pulse and the code should upload.
 If the LED doesn’t light or stays solid instead if pulsing, try again.
 If the IDE stops trying to upload, click “Upload” again, and try double-clicking again.
 It can take a few tries to get the timing right.

-**A few additional notes:**
+### A few additional notes:
 By default, the serial CDC class on WARBL is turned off, which makes it a USB MIDI class-compliant device.
 This also means that you can’t use the serial monitor in Arduino IDE.
 To turn serial on you can comment out the following line in the USBCore.cpp tab:
 #define CDCCON_DISABLE
 Then you will be able to print to the serial monitor for debugging.
 Doing this may also make it so that you don’t have to double-click the reset button to upload code (though it doesn’t always work).